sunpy/sunpy.org/posts/2026/artemis_2_eclipse.md

 The final correction to apply to our fitted coordinate system is the distortion of the camera lens (a Nikkor AF 135mm f/2D DC).
 This makes objects distant from the center of the image appear even more distant than they should.
-We can quantify exactly how much the image has been distorted through comparing the expected vs actual positions of Mars and Mercury (not Saturn as it is too close to the center of the image).
+We can quantify exactly how much the image has been distorted by comparing the expected versus actual positions of Mars and Mercury (not Saturn as it is too close to the center of the image).
 We add this distortion to our coordinate system and our planets now appear in the correct place.

 ```{figure} ./artemis2_images/figure_7.svg